Cuprate/cuprate/books/user/src/introduction.md

 ## Is the database compatible with `monerod`?
 No.

-The database `cuprated` generates and uses cannot directly be used by `monerod` and vice-versa.
+The database `cuprated` generates and uses cannot directly be used by `monerod` and vice versa.
 Supporting this is possible but there are no current plans to do so.

 ## Can I connect a wallet to `cuprated`?